ethyca/fides/docs/fides/docs/fides_objects/object_types.md

 | name | String | A name for this data qualifier |
 | clause | String | This field refers to the clause in the draft ISO-19944-1 that this is derived from.
 This value is optional and custom hierarchies of data qualifiers are supported without any loss of functionality. |
 | description | String | A description of what this data qualifier means or encapsulates |

+For the default set of data subjects, see [Default Data Qualifiers](privacy_taxonomy.md#default-data-qualifiers).

 ---